asfadmin/hyp3-in-a-box/docs/_static/setup.rst

     email but both must be entered.

     The maximum number of running instances determines how many servers can run processing at one time.
-Increaseing this number will affect how much aws charges, but allows you to process more data.
+Increasing this number will affect how much AWS charges, but allows you to process more data.

+    The Api cidr range is to limit access to the api.
+The default (0.0.0.0/0) allows all traffic through.

+    Solution stack name it the elastic beanstalk.
+To find then newest version go here:

+        - `Elastic Beanstalk Solution Stack`_.

+    Pick the latest python 3.6 solution stack name.

 Launching
 ~~~~~~~~~